tuur29/surveytool/CONFIG.md

 ### Result page content

-In addition to above settings you can also customize the content of the results page by the defining `config.result.content` array.
+In addition to above settings you can also customize the content of the results page by defining the `config.result.content` array.
 This array can contain 4 different types of blocks.

-#### Block: Label
+#### Label block

 | Field name | Data type | Description |
 |---|---|---|